cklimkowski/cklimkowski/README.md

 My love to computers began a long long time ago ;).
 The first computer I had was Atari on which I digged deep into LOGO - my first computing language.
 Then I jumped quickly into PCs computing world with my brand new Pentium 200 MMX, which I was very proud of at that time it was a mind blowing.
 Of course a first choice of all was beloved and famous ANSI C Language, which is in my opinion a god father of almost all modern languages.

+**Then there were in sequence:**
-Then were in sequence: Linux bash scripting, C++, HTML, CSS, PHP, SQL, Assembler, Javascript, Turbo Pascal, UML, J2SE, J2EE, Spring, Hibernate, Junit, Typescript, Angular and Play Framework, Python, Visual Basic, UiPath, AA, Celonis...
+Linux bash scripting, C++, HTML, CSS, PHP, MySQL, PostgreSQL align with PL/pgSQL, Assembler, Javascript, Turbo Pascal, UML, J2SE, J2EE, Spring, Hibernate, Junit, Typescript, MongoDB, Redis, Angular and Play Framework, Python, Visual Basic, UiPath, AA, Celonis...

+**Operating Systems:**
+mainly Windows 10, Ubuntu and Alpine core kernels under Vagrant with VirtualBox provider, also some experience with Docker and Rabbit

+**Tools:** IntelliJ IDEA, Eclipse, Sublime, Maven, Ant, Apache Tomcat, UMLGraph, Enterprise Architect, draw.io

+**Databases:** MySQL InnoDB Engine, PostgreSQL, MongoDB, Redis

+**Beloved Editors:** Notepad++ (Windows), Geany (Linux)

 To be continued....